openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 **[Pavol Rusnak: Game Jam Prague 2011](http://stick.gk2.sk/blog/2011/02/novell-hackweek-6-game-jam-prague-2011/)**

 When I was last time in Germany, Leinir told me about an event called Global Game Jam.
 I
-      liked its idea very much â€“ 48-hour game coding marathon.
+      liked its idea very much – 48-hour game coding marathon.
 I was amused when a couple of days later (just one day before the event took place) my friends Split, Lokiman and Frem told me about the Prague chapter called Game Jam Prague and invited me to join them.
-We decided to go there under the name they already used for a couple of their projects â€“ Hyperbolic Magnetism aka @hypmag.
+We decided to go there under the name they already used for a couple of their projects – Hyperbolic Magnetism aka @hypmag.

 The event started on Friday evening.
 When we arrived, the place was already full of other
       teams preparing their stuff.
 This was very different from other (mostly open-source related) events I attend where I usually know at least a few people.
-Here, I knew no one except my team! :-) At around 6pm we were given a topic that should be somehow present in our game â€“ Extinction.
+Here, I knew no one except my team! :-) At around 6pm we were given a topic that should be somehow present in our game – Extinction.
 I was very surprised that we were able to brainstorm over 15 ideas in less than half an hour.
 Later we discarded most of them (because they were too obvious or too complex) and we ended up with two.

 We agreed that for idea one to be successful we would need to create nice graphics and
       because none of us was confident enough, we decided to pick the another one where simple graphics would suffice.
-So we started to work on a game with the working title â€œNationsâ€.
+So we started to work on a game with the working title “Nations”.
 The idea was really simple: you have a couple of nations, represented by triangles (people) moving inside the circle (border).
 Each nation expands in time and when the circles start to overlap, triangles inside the intersection start to fight together.
 Moreover, if the nation is big